What made you choose UNH?

 Drug Wars and Migration and Crime in the Americas: It opened my eyes to a topic I have become very passionate about (international migration and U.S. immigration policy).
 She is extremely knowledgeable about Latin American politics, including these countries' relationships with the U.S. The migration class that I took was a seminar, so every week we would spend the majority of the class discussing the real stories of Central Americans and the issues which occurred in these countries.
 Her knowledge level and ability to make every class interesting was noteworthy, and she taught me a lot about the field I want to go into after undergrad.

 What has been your favorite experience at UNH so far?
-Please describe why
+Please describe why.

 My favorite academic experience at UNH so far was when I studied abroad in Bologna, Italy.
 I have a minor in Italian Studies and one of my majors is International Affairs, so this experience aligned perfectly with my education at UNH.
 I spent 6 weeks living in Bologna, Italy taking culture classes about Italian film and Italian humanities topics.
-Part of this experience included attending//
+Part of this experience included attending// Cinema Ritrovato, a world-renowned international film festival that takes place each summer in Bologna.
+We traveled across the country, from Venice to Rimini, learning about Italian history (specifically WWII and the Resistance).
+It was completely immersive, as we lived with all Italian students from the University of Bologna.

 What's the most important lesson you've learned at UNH so far?
 Please explain.

-you (within reason).
+The most important lesson I've learned at UNH so far is to take every single opportunity that comes to you (within reason).
 There have been so many amazing opportunities I have experienced, from research, to studying in Italy, to clubs and conferences that I had to take a leap of faith to participate in.
 I would've regretted not taking advantage of the opportunities, and there are so many throughout the University that everyone should partake in at least one that they feel interested in.

 Have you participated in experiential learning such as internships, study abroad, independent research, etc.?
 If so, which ones and what value did you find in those experiences? (please list all but you can elaborate on just your favorite/most valuable one or two)

 As previously mentioned, I studied abroad in Bologna, Italy during the summer of 2022.
 I've also completed research with Professor Dante Scala about the NH State Representatives' involvement in their communities prior to elections.
-The other impactful experience I participated in was a fellowship (internship) with the NH Judicial Branch during the summer of 2023
+The other impactful experience I participated in was a fellowship (internship) with the NH Judicial Branch during the summer of 2023.

 I worked for Jackie Waters with the Judicial Branch on their Access to Justice (A2J) Project.
 Specifically, I worked on the Language Access Plan.
 I was tasked with researching other states' language access plans and identifying inspiration from those to improve New Hampshire's.
 I also researched and put together a plan for remote interpreting services in the NH court rooms and ways to improve Limited English Proficient/Hard of Hearing individuals' experiences in the information centers of the court system.
 This included proposing the use of automatic translating kiosks out of Concord, NH which also offered court forms in plain language for those who do not have a lawyer to explain what each document means.
 I had the opportunity to observe NH Supreme Court oral arguments and attend a NHJB Mental Health summit, as well.
 I am applying to law school right now, so this experience was both uplifting and helpful in exposing me to the legal field.